open-amt-cloud-toolkit/docs/docs/Topics/mqtt.md

 ![../assets/images/MQTT.png](../assets/images/MQTT.png)
 **Figure 1: MQTT Eventing Examples**

 An Open AMT Cloud Toolkit sends JSON events to a Mosquitto* broker deployed as a Docker container.
 Administrators subscribe to the broker.
-In Figure 1 above, proactive notifications are published on the MQTT bus.
+As shown in Figure 1, proactive notifications are published in the MQTT container.

 ## What You'll Need